nuitrcs/databases_workshop/sql/part1.md

 You also need a client program to connect to the database.
 It's suggested that you start with `psql`, which is a command-line client.
 Output below is from `psql`.

+In the workshop, you only have permission to read data from the dvdrental database, not add, update, or delete data, or modify the database.
+When we get to changing databases, you'll have access to a database you have permissions to modify.

 # Database Schema